joelberkeley/spidr/tutorials/HowSpidrWorks.md

 In either of these approaches, we need to keep track of generated labels, so we don't reuse them.
 Idris is a purely functional language, which means effects, including state, are explicit.
 In spidr, this state is expressed with the `Graph` type constructor, which is essentially a `State` over our topologically-sorted list.
 Put another way, `Graph` is the _effect_ of labelling nodes in our computational graph.
 This explicit state introduces the tradeoff between performance and ergonomics we mentioned earlier.

 So far, we've assumed a single scope.
 However, there are higher-order functions in StableHLO, such as [`sort`](https://openxla.org/stablehlo/spec#sort), [`reduce`](https://openxla.org/stablehlo/spec#reduce), and [`if`](https://openxla.org/stablehlo/spec#if), which themselves accept functions.
-These nested functions introduce their own scope, and form subgraphs that must be constructed before we can construct the complete StableHLO graph.
-Let's see how we might encode `if`.
-We'll first extend `Expr` to allow boolean types, for the predicate, then add an `If` constructor:
+These nested functions introduce their own scope, and form sub-graphs that must be constructed before we can construct the complete StableHLO graph.
+Let's see how this looks by implementing `if`.
+We'll first extend `Expr` to allow boolean types for the predicate, then add an `If` constructor to represent the operation,
 ```idris
 data U = UInt | UBool